leafo/moonscript-site/reference.md

       ["favorite food"]: "rice"
     }

-The curly braces can be left off if a single table is being assigned.
+The curly braces can be left off if a single table of key value pairs is being assigned.

     profile =
       height: "4 feet",